 Alice M. Forrester, PhD, is the Executive Director for Clifford Beers Clinic.
 Dr. Forrester has been at Clifford Beers Clinic for 15 years; she began her tenure there as a Pre-Doctoral Intern in Psychology and became Executive Director five years ago.
 She was Project Director for the Clinic’s National Child Traumatic Stress Network’s Level 3 grant from SAMHSA, and founded the Wessel Trauma Center at Clifford Beers in 2005.
-Forrester’s leadership since joining Beers has been to create programming that addressed and reduced the impact of toxic stress in children and their families.
+Dr. Forrester’s leadership since joining Beers has been to create programming that addressed and reduced the impact of toxic stress in children and their families.
 Clifford Beers has integrated a full trauma assessment at intake for all children, parent support and wrap around care for victims of violence, implemented evidenced based practices such as Trauma-Focused Cognitive Behavioral Therapy and has hosted a National Trauma Conference for the last five years - “Healing the Generations.”
-Most recently, Forrester has been the principal lead on a Breakthrough Collaborative to create a “Wellness Center for Chronically Stressed Families” that will provide trauma informed integrated primary and mental health care for the whole family.
-Additionally, Ms. Forrester contributed to the development of the Stress Management curriculum provided to MOMS in the Housing Authority sites, and co-led the initial pilot groups.
+Most recently, Dr. Forrester has been the principal lead on a Breakthrough Collaborative to create a “Wellness Center for Chronically Stressed Families” that will provide trauma informed integrated primary and mental health care for the whole family.
+Additionally, Dr. Forrester contributed to the development of the Stress Management curriculum provided to MOMS in the Housing Authority sites, and co-led the initial pilot groups.
 Alice has been a member of the MOMS Partnership since its inception.